vinidioli/Emergency_Button/README.md

-# Emergency_Button
+# Emergency_Wifi_Button
-Simple C code to esp32 stop klipper on raspberry
+C program to stop klipper when a emergency bytton is press